wafaankoush99/storefront/README.md

 # storefront

-Virtual Store Phase 1: For this assignment, you will be starting the process of creating an e-Commerce storefront using React with Redux, coupled with your live API server

 ## Phase 1 ~

 In this first phase, our goal is to setup the basic scaffolding of the application with initial styling and basic behaviors.
 This initial build sets up the file structure and state management so that we can progressively build this application in a scalable manner